 The second section, "Business Strategy Implementation," is equally important to the Strategy definition.
 According to a 2017 study conducted by the Harvard Business Review, a full 67% of well-formulated strategies will STILL fail due to poor execution.

-Our own model embeds the popular Hoshin Kanri concepts, but we want to emphasize the importance of the inclusion of a participative process in everything that follows.
+Our own model embeds the popular Hoshin Kanri method, of which we want to emphasize the importance of the inclusion of a participative process in the implementation.
 That in and of itself will be the decisive factor of a successful implementation - whether or not people were willing to follow the top Leadership on this journey the company is about to embark on.

 Overall, the strategy defines the key directions that will be acted on in the future.
 It can be detailed, but it must still be complemented by a genuine implementation plan that defines and implements the practical actions necessary to take the strategic directions and to reach the defined strategic objectives.

 The easiest way to measure the Excellence of such an operational plan is to check for a few of its key elements: